By Rebecca Stetzer, RD, Gundersen Nutrition Therapy

-"Metabolism" is a popular buzzword—especially when it comes to talking about body weight.
-I frequently hear misconceptions about what metabolism is and the belief that "mine must be broken" if you are having difficulty achieving a normal weight.
+"Metabolism" is a popular buzzword— especially when it comes to talking about body weight.
+I frequently hear misconceptions about what metabolism is and the belief that "mine must be broken" if you are attempting to change your weight.
 A thin person is assumed to naturally have a fast metabolism, while an overweight person must have a slower metabolism.
 But is this the case?

 Myth #1: I can't change my metabolism